Kelantan: Districts

-Districts in Kelantan are called Jajahans, though actually the direct translation of Tanah Jajahan in Malay to English is 'Occupied Territories'.
+Kelantan is the only state outside of East Malaysia that does not use the term district in its second-level administrative division.
+Instead, the divisions are called colonies (Jajahan) or collectivities with one autonomous subdistrict.
+The direct translation of Tanah Jajahan in Malay to English is 'Colonized Land'.
 Kelantan was a divided feudal state, a common situation in the Malay Peninsula, with separate petty local rulers.
 However, a strong one managed to rise and conquer all these small petty territories.
 In the end, Kelantan became united under one Sultan.
 The eleven jajahans, from top to bottom are written in Rumi and Jawi: